-In SQL queries, hints related to cost estimation instruct the optimizer to apply or avoid specific query transformations in certain situations, such as query restructuring, view merging, or view retention.
+In SQL queries, cost-based hints specify whether the optimizer should apply or avoid specific query transformations, such as rewriting query structures, merging or not merging views, etc.

 |---|---|